Panda4817/cutesee/README.md

 # CuteSee - React + Express Web App

 An application that lets you search for pictures of cute things using Pixabay API.
 The appliction is split into React frontend and Node.js with Express backend for API calls.

+The application requires a Pixabay API key.

 ## Usage

-To run the application on local machine you need to start both frontend and backend.
+To run the application on local machine you need to only start backend using `npm start` on port 3000.
-Frontend: `yarn start` and Backend: `npm start`.
-Frontend starts on port 3000 and backend on 3001.
+If you make any changes to the frontend, do `yarn build` and restart backend.